g4rf4z/starter-plan-api/README.md

 ## Description

-Starter Plan is a small-scale e-commerce API designed to sell digital products.
+Starter Plan is a small-scale e-commerce designed to sell AI prompts.

 ## Technologies